 Access to the application requires an account which can be created through the sign up page.
 To sign up you must provide a username and password.
 You must create a new email address which does not include any personally identifiable information to improve your privacy.
 Once you have signed up, you can log in.
 The application ensures that the password is suitable with a minimum length requirement.
 Your email and password are stored securely in Firebase.

-Community features

-All users of the app are people living with HIV who have been vouched for by a trusted organisation, such as THT, or by their doctor.
-This means that only people who are verified as living with HIV have access to the community forum.

 Where your data is stored

 Me and My Journey data